 This pickled cauliflower isn’t officially canned.
 It’s easy to make, cured in the refrigerator for five days and voila, you’ve got elegant flavored and pretty colored cauliflower.
 Even though we think this is very good, it’s not enough flavor for me…as far as I’m concerned, if your mouth isn’t puckered it’s not pickled.

-- 1 head cauliflower (about 2 lbs), sliced into bite sized pieces
+- 1 lbs head cauliflower sliced into bite sized pieces, about 2

 I totally trust the Ball Canning Cookbook people and will be making their recipe soon.